maxseefeld/maxseefeld/README.md

 - Illegal Drag Racing
 - Crypto Mining
 - EDM Music
-- Long walks on the beach with females
+- Long walks on the beach with females, while holding hands & looking at all the things the future has in store for us.
 - Playing the Guitar
 - Lover of Sparkling Water that requires adventures in a locked buildings that require me to scale into a 2nd story window.